heyteresagreen/digital-garden/ENVELOPPE-SETUP.md

   `[[wiki links]]` and `![[image embeds]]` itself)
 - Dataview query conversion: **off** (dataview notes aren't published)
 - Frontmatter key removal: **off** (the site needs all keys)

+## What uploads

+Only vault notes under `website/` carry `publish: true`, so nothing from `inbox/`, `notes/`, `life/` or elsewhere can ever upload — the share key is the gate, the folder structure is a second belt-and-braces.

 ## First-note test